jeff5/asdl-tools/README.md

  * The `attributes` keyword is allowed for "product" types, not just for "sum" types.
  * Importing of one module by another is not supported.

+Because of these differences we don't claim that the supported dialect is "Zephyr ASDL".